 Annual maintenance would then be authorized through a process known as Substantial Conformance Review (SCR).
 Under the SCR process, the City's Development Services Department (DSD) would evaluate the potential impacts associated with annual maintenance proposals and compare them with the impacts analyzed in the certified Program Environmental Impact Report (PEIR), and with the objectives, standards, guidelines, and conditions of the Coastal Development Permit.
 While the PEIR did analyze potential impacts, it was done on a programmatic basis.
 For example, impacts on sensitive biological resources were estimated for the entire project based on certain assumptions.
 The SCR process would utilize a comprehensive checklist included in the Master Program to confirm whether or not the proposed maintenance is consistent with the Master Program and PEIR.
 The checklist includes an itemized list of the mitigation measures in the PEIR and maintenance protocols included in the Master Program.
-In addition to the SCR checklist, Individual Maintenance Plans (IMPs) would be prepared for each proposed maintenance activity, and would be accompanied by a hydrology/hydraulic assessment, water quality assessment, noise assessment, biological assessment, and, as applicable, an historical assessment.
-If DSD determines, based on the site-specific analysis and SCR checklist, that the proposed maintenance activities have been adequately addressed pursuant to the Master Program, PEIR and associated mitigation measures, maintenance protocols and required BMPs, they may then authorize the proposed annual maintenance activities.
+In addition to the SCR checklist, the City would use the (IMPs) to assess the project.
+If DSD determines, based on the site-specific analysis and SCR checklist, that the proposed maintenance activities have been adequately addressed pursuant to the Master Program, PEIR and associated mitigation measures, maintenance protocols and required BMPs, then a Notice of Future Decision will be posted at the project site and mailed to property owners/residents within 300 ft. of the site and also to interested persons.
+The public then has 12 business days to file an appeal of the City staff's decision to the Planning Commission.
+The Planning Commission hearing will then be scheduled within 60 days and at that time, they will make a decision to affirm, reverse or modify the City staff's decision.
 If a maintenance activity is determined not to be in substantial conformance, then a new or amended permit would be required along with subsequent environmental review.